Tuesday's Scottish Gossip

-Scottish Gossip: Celtic, Rangers, Hearts, Hibs, Haksabanovic, Kamara, Jullien, Nottingham Forest, Mighten, Ginnelly, Gogic, Kennedy
+Scottish Gossip: Celtic, Rangers, Hearts, Hibs, Haksabanovic, Jullien, Nottingham Forest, Mighten, Ginnelly, Gogic, Kennedy, St Mirren

 Last updated on .From the section Scottish